-This get started with Lidar hat guide will take you through setting up your Lidar hat and configuring it for use with a Raspberry Pi 4B.
+This get started with the Lidar hat guide will take you through setting up your Lidar hat and configuring it for use with a Raspberry Pi 4B.

 The hat uses a low powered infrared laser beam which is safe and compliant with Class 1 laser certification.
 It has a serial interface and the lidar scanner can be controlled using a PWM signal.

 We will show how to install the Robot Operating System (ROS) which the module relies on, using a shell script to simplify the process.
 This includes setting up the serial interface on the Raspberry Pi, installing the driver and running a 2D visualization of the Lidar scan.

 All the scripts used, including a stable version of the driver, are hosted on the OKdo GitHub for your convenience.

 Before adding the Lidar Module, start by setting up your Raspberry Pi Kit in the usual way.
 You will need to enable internet connectivity using either ethernet or WiFi.
 We recommend using the full desktop version of Raspberry Pi OS.
 We have a guide on how to set up your kit here.